highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

 ## First, create the Google Sheet:

 1. Log into [Google Sheets](https://docs.google.com/spreadsheets/u/0/), and create a new spreadsheet.
-Give it whatever filename you want, such as "Slot Machine Payouts" with today's date.
+Give it whatever filename you want, such as "Slot Machine Payouts".
 2. Name the current sheet "Authorizations" using the arrow on the tab at the bottom left of the screen.
 3. Give the header row (the first row) the following labels in this order:
     * Used